1970s

 The lens collapsed and receded into the body.
 Front mounted f-stop and shutter

-order to make use of all available space the hot shoe flash mount was positioned
+the hot shoe flash mount was positioned

 on the bottom of the camera.
 Other oddities included a left hand film advance